oVirt/ovirt-site/source/event/workshop/netapp-workshop-january-2013.html.md

 ## Venue and Travel Information

-This latest in the [oVirt Global Workshops Series OVirt_Global_Workshops](oVirt Global Workshops Series OVirt_Global_Workshops) will be hosted by NetApp at their [Corporate Headquarters](http://goo.gl/maps/KK7y8) in Sunnyvale, California, USA.
+This latest in the [oVirt Global Workshops Series](http://wiki.ovirt.org/OVirt_Global_Workshops) will be hosted by NetApp at their [Corporate Headquarters](http://goo.gl/maps/KK7y8) in Sunnyvale, California, USA.
 Attendees will need to check in at Building 7 upon arrival.

 Attendees who require a letter of invitation for visa purposes should contact [Leslie Hawthorn](http://wiki.ovirt.org/User:Lh) for assistance.